Kelebrimbor97/ROS-Docker/README.md

 >- Note: If you install TurtleBot3 using our Docker image as described in Section 4 of these instructions, you can skip Step 4 ('Importing TurtleBot3') in the Project 0 instructions and jump to last command and Launch the turtlebot in Gazebo using:

 `ros2 launch turtlebot3_gazebo empty_world.launch.py`

+## 5. How to run next time

+1. Allow docker to have port access:

+    `xhost +local:docker`

+2. Spin up a container by using the image created in the previous step:

+    `docker run -it --rm --name=project_0 --gpus=all --net=host --pid=host --privileged --env="DISPLAY=$DISPLAY" turtlebot3_galactic`
+   or
+    `docker run -it --rm --name=project_0 --net=host --pid=host --privileged --env="DISPLAY=$DISPLAY" turtlebot3_galactic`

+4. Launch Gazebo using
+   `ros2 launch turtlebot3_gazebo empty_world.launch.py`

+5. To run teleop node, open another linux terminal and run this:
+   `Docker exec -it project_0 bash`

+Then luanch teleop using this code:
+   `ros2 run turtlebot3_teleop teleop_keyboard`